 Given the advantages and disadvantages outlined above, the disability community must consider whether to advocate that the ACA be changed to provide for centralized enforcement and adjudication of accessibility complaints by the Accessibility Commissioner.
+The AODA Alliance makes a number of recommendations in favour of centralizing enforcement and complaint functions within the Accessibility Commissioner.
 If, on the other hand, the diffuse approach to enforcement remains, then the ACA will require, at minimum, amendments to ensure that: